mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 //       ^?
 ```

-Let's take as a given that sometimes it's more convenient to
+Let's take as a given that sometimes it is more convenient to
 organize collections as key-value dictionaries, and other times
-it's more convenient to use arrays or lists.
+it is more convenient to use arrays or lists.

 It would be nice to have some kind of utility that would allow
-us to convert from a list of things to dictionary of things.
+us to convert a "list of things into" a "dictionary of things".

-So, let's treat something like this as our starting point
+So, let's treat this array of objects as our starting point:

 ```ts twoslash
 const phoneList = [